1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 We all want to believe we'll stay healthy and motoring long into our retirement years.
 A good diet, plenty of exercise and regular medical check-ups help.
 But even the hardiest of retirees can fall ill, and absent a serious illness time will take its inevitable toll on mind and body as you progress through your 70s, 80s and 90s.

 When the day arrives that you or a loved one does require long-term care, be prepared for sticker shock.
-A 2017 Genworth survey found that the national median cost of assisted living is $45,000 a year; a private room in a nursing home, $97,455 a year.
+A 2019 Genworth survey found that the national median cost of assisted living is $48,612 a year, a 1.28% increase over 2018; a private room in a nursing home, $102,204 a year, a 1.82% increase over 2018.
 Even a sizable retirement nest egg can be wiped out in a hurry.
 And remember, Medicare doesn't cover most of the costs associated with long-term care.

 There are options for funding long-term care, but they're pricey.
 If you can afford the high premiums, consider long-term care insurance, which covers some but not necessarily all nursing home costs.
-A typical policy for a 55-year-old male might start at $2,000 a year, according to Genworth.
-The annual premium jumps to $3,000 if the man waits until 65 to buy a policy.
+A typical policy in Virginia (costs vary by state) for a 55-year-old male might start at $800 a year, according to Genworth.
+The annual premium jumps to $1,148 if the man waits until 65 to buy a policy.
 You can also look into purchasing a qualified longevity annuity contract,

 known as a QLAC.
 In exchange for investing a hefty lump sum up front when you're younger, the QLAC will pay out a steady stream of income for the rest of your life once you hit a certain age, typically 85.